Faking It season 3: Production

-The series was pick-up for another season on April 21, 2015, set to premiere in 2016.
+The series was picked up for another season on April 21, 2015, which was set to premiere in 2016.
 Ten new episodes were produced.
-The episodes are broadcast on the time slot of Tuesdays 10:30PM ET/PT.
-A day before the supposed season finale, it was announced by MTV that the series would be cancelled after 3 seasons, marking the season finale as the series finale.
-The cancellations comes to low ratings, and also MTV's strategy plan to focus on reality shows.
+The episodes were broadcast on Tuesdays at 10:30PM ET/PT.
+A day before the supposed season finale, it was announced by MTV that the series would be cancelled after 3 seasons, making the third-season finale the series finale.
+The cancellation was attributed to low ratings and MTV's shift in strategy to focus on reality shows.